dominiquedes/flashcardgenerator/README.md

 Enjoy!
 Email me at engdomdes@gmail.com with any questions.

-Did you like it?
+Do you like it?
 [Buy Me A Coffee](https://buymeacoffee.com/engineerdom)